 - Choose parts with long production life, high availability, low cost, and availability of alternatives.
-If you choose obsolete or rare to find parts, it can lead to a production halt at some point after the production has begun.
+If you choose obsolete or rare-to-find parts, it can lead to a production halt at some point after the production has begun.

-- Reserve parts even before you complete your design, if possible.
+- Reserve the parts even before you complete your design, if possible.
 If any components go out of stock by the time you finish your design, you might end up having to redesign your project.

 - Have a list of alternative parts in your BoM and add design provisions that will allow supporting different parts without changing the design.
 Usually, this can be accomplished by using solder jumpers and small tweaking of footprints.